JeffersonLab/clas12-mcgen/gibuu/README.md

 # clas12 GiBUU
-A recipe for building GiBUU with LHAPDF support and other cleanups, plus a clas12 wrapper script.
+A recipe for building GiBUU with LHAPDF support and other cleanups, plus a clas12 wrapper script and LUND converter.

 ## Prerequisites
 1. c++17